Streetwise/streetwise-app/README.md

 `flask db upgrade`

+Grab a copy of the image database:

+`cd data && ./get_data.sh`

-Import the image files, defaulting from the `ch_data.csv` file in the `data` folder:
+Import the image files from the `ch_data.csv` file in the `data` folder:

 `./manage.py images`